Sharp detection of low-dimensional structure in probability measures via dimensional logarithmic Sobolev inequalities: Dimension Reduction with the KL Divergence

 \end{proposition}

-The Gaussian dimensional LSI was first proposed by Bakry and Ledoux~\cite[Prop.
-2]{Bakry_Ledoux_2006}, but the formulations in Proposition~\ref{thm:dimLSI} are attributed to Dembo~\cite{Dembo_1990}\footnote{We were made aware of this reference from \cite{Eskenazis_Shenfeld_2023}, but could not obtain a copy ourselves.}, who strengthened their proof technique in a natural manner (see Appendix~\ref{sec:fun_inequalities}).
-By concavity $\ln\det(S) \leq \trace S - d$, which shows that~\eqref{eq:dimLSI} and~\eqref{eq:revdimLSI} are uniformly tighter than the bounds in Proposition~\ref{thm:LSI}.
-Due to the explicit dependence on dimension, however, these inequalities do not tensorize.
-Note that the constants in Proposition~\ref{thm:dimLSI} are sharp for functions given by (translations of) Gaussian kernels~\cite[\S2]{Bakry_Ledoux_2006}, just as with the LSI.
+{The Gaussian dimensional LSI was discovered independently by Dembo~\cite{Dembo_1990} and Bakry and Ledoux~\cite[Prop.
+2]{Bakry_Ledoux_2006}, though the former provided a stronger proof technique which results in Proposition~\ref{thm:dimLSI}; see Appendix~\ref{sec:fun_inequalities} for further discussions.
+Equations~\eqref{eq:dimLSI} and~\eqref{eq:revdimLSI} can also be obtained using the more general `local intrinsic dimensional logarithmic Sobolev inequalities' given by equations (29) and (30) in~\cite{Eskenazis_Shenfeld_2023} by setting $T=1$ and $x=0$.} {Logarithmic Sobolev inequalities in the spirit of Proposition~\ref{thm:dimLSI} can also be found in \cite[Section 2.2]{Eskenazis_Shenfeld_2023} for general measures with homogeneous densities beyond the standard Gaussian.}

-\begin{remark} We are only aware of the following classes of measures satisfying the dimensional LSI in the Euclidean geometry: Gaussian measures (with possibly singular covariances), push-forwards of Gaussian measures by Lipschitz functions, and perturbations of Gaussians measures in the sense of Holley-Stroock~\cite{holleyLogarithmicSobolevInequalities1987}.
-Formulations of the dimensional logarithmic Sobolev inequalities exist for measures on other manifolds, but we leave the interested reader to e.g., \cite[Thm 6.7.3]{Bakry2014} for further details. \end{remark}
+\begin{remark} We are only aware of the following measures satisfying the dimensional LSI in the Euclidean geometry: Gaussian measures, push-forwards of Gaussian measures by functions with Lipschitz gradients, and perturbations of Gaussians measures in the sense of Holley-Stroock~\cite{holleyLogarithmicSobolevInequalities1987}.
+Formulations of the dimensional logarithmic Sobolev inequalities exist for measures on other manifolds, but we refer the interested reader to, e.g., \cite[Thm 6.7.3]{Bakry2014} for further details. \end{remark}